 After registration, Tor Browser will appear in your applications menu alongside other installed programs.

-With Tor Browser installed, you can launch it from either the terminal or your desktop environmentโs application menu.
-The launch method depends on how you installed the browser.
+Launch Tor Browser from the terminal or your desktop environment’s application menu.
+The terminal command depends on your installation method:

-When you launch Tor Browser for the first time, the launcher downloads the actual browser bundle if you used the APT or Flatpak method.
-After that initial download, you will see the connection configuration screen.
+When you launch Tor Browser for the first time using the APT or Flatpak method, the launcher downloads the actual browser bundle before continuing.
+Archive installs already include the full bundle, so this step is skipped.
+After the launcher finishes (or immediately for archive installs), you will see the connection configuration screen.

 Bridges are unlisted Tor relays that help you connect when direct access is blocked.
 If you select the bridge option, Tor Browser offers several built-in bridge types:

-After clicking Connect, Tor Browser establishes a connection through the Tor network.
-This process typically takes 15 to 60 seconds depending on network conditions and your geographic location.
+After you click Connect, Tor Browser builds a route through the Tor network.
+This usually takes 15 to 60 seconds depending on your network conditions and location.

 Tor Browser includes a built-in automatic update mechanism that checks for new versions each time you launch.
 When an update is available, the browser downloads and applies it automatically.
 This means you receive security patches and new features without manual intervention, regardless of which installation method you used.

-If you no longer need Tor Browser, use the removal command corresponding to your installation method.
+If you no longer need Tor Browser, remove the installation method you used and keep any data-cleanup steps that apply to your setup.

 sudo apt remove torbrowser-launcher